lizagne/bristol-shortest-routes/README.md

 ## Planning and Wireframes:

 I had read this article, which is implementing [Dijkstra's Algorithm in Javascript](https://medium.com/@adriennetjohnson/a-walkthrough-of-dijkstras-algorithm-in-javascript-e94b74192026).
-And liked the idea that instead of just using nodes as numbers or letters, I would use places personal to me.
+And liked the idea that instead of just using nodes of numbers or letters, I would use places personal to me.

 So I wanted to keep it simple because I knew this would be a very hard challenge for me, as I've only recently gone back to learning React again.

 I made some quick drawings of what I wanted the app to show.
 Keeping it to 6 places made me feel that it was doable.